 Do You Play the Blame Game?
-7 Ways to Be More Responsible for Your Life
+7 Ways to Take Responsibility for Your Life

 What Does Responsibility Mean?

 Responsibility.
 It means dropping the blame.
 It means acknowledging all those stories you've carried for so long, blaming someone else for what “happened to you”.
 Blaming someone else for your “misfortunes”.
-Blaming someone else for the “wrong choices” you have made in life.
+Blaming someone else for the “wrong choices” you've made in life.

 Being responsible means knowing that you're playing the blaming game, being the victim until one day you decide, ‘Enough.
 I want to move on”.